shlomielbaz/pandologic-assignment/README.md

   - _Entities_ - contains classes that reflect the DB schemas.
   - _Enums_ - contains the application types.
   - _General_ - contains classes for general use.
-  - _Helpers_ - contains helpers classes.
   - _Interfaces_ - contains interfaces that represent the application abstraction.
-  - _ViewModels_ contains classes representing data transfer objects with UI views reflection.
+  - _Models_ contains classes representing data transfer objects with UI views reflection.
 - **PA.Services** - represent the transformation tier which is a mediator between the messaging and business tiers, and transforms incoming messages from/to ViewModel's.
 - **PA.Site** - contains the Angular (client-side) project